seeyijie/bookreviews/readme.md

 * Run `flask db upgrade` to apply the migration
 * Run `flask run` and go to `127.0.0.1:5000/register`

-## Background information
-Update 9/10/2019: We have started using sqlalchemy to handle our mysql server.
-Also, we now use flask-migrate to handle the migration of our sqlalchemy database linked to our flask app.

 ## Automation scripts
-Currently, the script assumes that your local machine **does not** have a database named `50043_DB` and a user named '50043_DB'@'localhost'.
-The script will generate the afore mentioned database and user with full permissions.
+* `initialize.sh`: this script checks if you have a database named `50043_DB` and a user named `'50043_DB'@'localhost'`.
+If not, the script creates the database and user.
+The script will also give the user full permissions to the `50043_DB` database.
+After which, the script runs `initialize.sql` with the generated user credentials. `initialize.sql` imports the contents from `kindle_reviews.csv` into a table called `reviews` inside the `50043_DB` database.

 ## Quality of life improvements
 * [SSH Keys and Github](https://dev.to/maedahbatool/generating-a-new-ssh-key-and-adding-it-to-github-137j)